michaelmilioranca/vollmed/Readme.md

 # Error translation

-In order to receive an error with the desired language we can send into the header the following paramter:
+In order to receive an error with the desired language we can send into the header the following parameter:

 - Accept-Language: pt-br